alexkleinubing/vagrant/README.md

 - Install MySQL, PHPMyAdmin and some other modules;
 - Install PHP, Apache and some other modules;
 - Enables the Apache Rewrite Module;
+- Install `vhost` command to create Virtual Hosts
 - Install Composer dependency management tool (https://getcomposer.org/);
 - Install Redis database nosql (http://redis.io/);
-- Install Ruby and RubyGems 2.5.1
+- Install RVM and Ruby
 - Install NodeJS and NPM

 ## Creating projects

 You can create a project dir `/var/www/myproject` and use `vhost` command to create a Apache's Virtual Hosts
-You can create a Jekyll project with `gem install jekyll`
+You can create a Jekyll project with `jekyll new myproject`

 ## Issues